Oklahoma Teachers' Retirement System: Retirement eligibility

 To be vested in OTRS and subsequently eligible to receive a monthly retirement benefit, a client must accumulate at least five years of eligible service in Oklahoma public schools.
 A vested client is eligible to begin receiving monthly benefits at age 62, or age 65, depending on which combination they fall under.

 There are three thresholds for eligibility to retire with benefits.
 Those who joined OTRS prior to July 1, 1992, can retire when his or her age and years of creditable service total 80 points, or they have reached 62 years of age.
 People who joined the system after that date can retire when their age and years of creditable service total 90 points, or they have reached 62 years of age.
-Anyone joining the system after November 1, 2011 can retire at sixty, as long as they have accumulated 90 points, or at age 65.
+Anyone joining the system after November 1, 2011, can retire at sixty, as long as they have accumulated 90 points, or at age 65.

 Early retirement

 Reduced benefits are available for clients who have not reached full retirement eligibility under regular retirement.
-To meet this criteria, the OTRS member either must complete at least 30 years of state service, but be younger than age 50, or the person in question must have at least five years of vested service, and be between the ages of 55 and 61 under the rule of 80, or rule of 90.
+To meet this criterion, the OTRS member either must complete at least 30 years of state service, but be younger than age 50, or the person in question must have at least five years of vested service, and be between the ages of 55 and 61 under the rule of 80, or rule of 90.
 It the client falls under rule of 90/65, they will be eligible for reduced benefits between the ages of 60 and 64.